Grimmscorpp/protestr/README.md

    ('north pole', -140.1178603399875, 431.79874634752593)
    ```

-   Although it's unnecessary to pass sample to choice, the example above
+   Although it's unnecessary to pass `sample` to `choice`, the example
-   demonstrates that passing intact specs to one another is perfectly
+   above demonstrates that passing intact specs to one another is
-   okay.
+   perfectly okay.

 1. Resolve with `resolve`: